Black Widow Murders: In media

 On February 10, 2010, "The Black Widow Murders" were featured on an episode of American Greed on CNBC.
 On September 10, 2009, the case was profiled on an episode of Deadly Women entitled "Behind the Mask".
 Also in 2009, the series Wicked Attraction featured an episode named "Golden Years" in its second season detailing the history and criminal acts of the two.
 On November 13, 2013, Elder Skelter featured a story about Ken McDavid's death.
 The episode was called "Death, Lies and Security Tape".
+On June 26, 2024 the case was featured in an episode of Accident, Suicide or Murder entitled "Let Us Prey".

 On July 21, 2008, The Closer aired the episode "Speed Bump" loosely based on the Black Widow Murders, with a few changed details, such as paroled felons as the victims instead of homeless men.
 Jenny O'Hara and Wendy Phillips guest-starred as the greedy villains.

 On December 16, 2009, CSI: NY aired the episode "Second Chances" which mirrors a great deal of the Black Widow Murders, but with a younger cast, consisting of Kim Kardashian and Vanessa Minnillo as the money-hungry black widows.

 On November 17, 2021, Dateline NBC released a 6 part Podcast titled "The Thing about Helen and Olga" presented and narrated by Keith Morrison.